Edwin Edwards: John Volz indictment and trials

 Edwards later recited during a toast at a French Quarter bar, though his beverage was non-alcoholic as he was a teetotaler, a rhyming invitation for Volz to "kiss my ass".
 The trials were rather lengthy, and at one point during the first trial but before the mistrial Edwards rode to the Hale Boggs U.S. Courthouse on a mule from his hotel.
 When asked by reporters why he did so, he replied something to the effect that it was symbolic of the speed and intellect of the federal judicial system, but also that he supported "tradition".
 Marion Edwards, an attorney, often wore a pinstripe suit with a top hat and cane and held comedic press briefings at the end of each court session on the steps of the courthouse.
 Marion Edwards mocked the U.S. Department of Justice, U.S. Attorney Volz, and United States Judge Marcel Livaudais, who presided over the trials.

 Even after beating the Volz indictment, Edwin Edwards' popularity was in decline.
 Despite his acquittal, the trial brought many sordid details of Edwards's conduct under public scrutiny.
-It was revealed that during frequent gambling trips to Las Vegas, Edwards lost hundreds of thousands of dollars under aliases such as T. Wong and E. Lee, later paying these gambling debts using suitcases stuffed with cash of unknown origin.
+It was revealed that during frequent gambling trips to Las Vegas, Edwards lost hundreds of thousands of dollars under aliases such as T. Wong, E. Lee, B. True and Ed Neff (Edwards said he signed E. Nuff (enough), but computers read the name as "Ed Neff"), later paying these gambling debts using suitcases stuffed with cash of unknown origin.

 After the trial, Edwards' support for the legalization of gambling as a solution to the state's severe revenue shortages contributed to a further decline in his popularity.
 He had made unpopular budget cuts to education and other social programs earlier in his term.
 Beginning in January 1986, he argued that legalizing casino gambling in up to fifteen locations and creating a state lottery would be a way to restore the programs, but the state legislature rejected his gambling proposals.
 Entering a tough re-election campaign in 1987, Edwards seemed vulnerable.
 Going into the election, his disapproval ratings ranged from 52 to 71 percent.